microsoft/coyote/docs/_learn/advanced/upgrade-from-psharp.md

 - Rename each `using Microsoft.PSharp.*` to `Microsoft.Coyote.*`.
 - State machines are now under a dedicated namespace `Microsoft.Coyote.Machines`, since we have added support for a new asynchronous tasks programming model (which is available under the `Microsoft.Coyote.Threading.Tasks` namespace, mirroring `System.Threading.Tasks`).
 - Monitors are now under a dedicated namespace `Microsoft.Coyote.Specifications`.
+- The `SchedulingStrategy` enum moved from `Microsoft.Coyote.Utilities` to `Microsoft.Coyote.Runtime.Exploration`.

 ## Runtime interface changes
 - The static runtime factory is renamed from `PSharpRuntime` to `MachineRuntime`, so you can now do `MachineRuntime.Create()` to get a machine runtime instance.